dheero/OBF.github.io/wiki/Minutes:2010_ConfCall.md

 <li>
 BoD membership and succession.

 -   Kam Dahlquist is resigning from the BoD.
+Jason Stajich wants to resign in the near future, too.
 -   Nominations
 -   Plan to elect new BoD members and rotate officers.